OpenRiak/rabl/docs/introducing.md

 to replication appeared to be a need if the community was to benefit from continued development effort on a common code base.

+#### What's In A Name?

+The name rabl is a portmanteau concatenation of RabbitMQ Repl.
+Repl was the short-hand name for "MDC Replication" at Basho.

 ### Why is Rabl Realtime Only?

 It is assumed that Rabl will be used in conjunction with a background